Enovale/Alibi/README.md

 [NuGet package](https://www.nuget.org/packages/Alibi.Plugins.API/).

 Then, make a class that inherits from `Plugin`, and implement it's required members.
-You should now have a barebones working plugin!
+You should now have a bare-bones working plugin!
 Build it and put the .dll in the `Plugins` folder of Alibi, and restart the server.

 # Progress